-During the contracted period of maintenance and/or warranty period, the Supplier shall provide Software and Hardware Deliverables and future releases with all security patches.
-The latter may be either applied or provided at the same time as a separate bundle.
+The Supplier shall define for each Deliverable a minimum Support Period which cannot be smaller than the warranty period.

-During the life cycle of the Deliverable, the Supplier shall provide to the Purchaser security patches as and when they are released, respecting the Vulnerability Fix times defined in section F.4.
+During the Lifecycle of the Deliverables, the Supplier shall provide the Purchaser with:

-The Supplier shall provide information (e.g. CVE, CVSS score) to the Purchaser about the Vulnerabilities that have been fixed in patches.
+- Current Deliverables release and future releases with all security fixes; - security fixes as and when they are released, respecting the Vulnerability fix times defined in section F4; - information (e.g. CVE, CVSS score) about the Vulnerabilities that have been fixed.